 5. Pack your bike, or hire a bike, and explore the Barossa by bike.
 The Barossa Trail (40km sealed bike path) taking you through the stunning landscape and past cellar doors and restaurants.
 A great activity for the whole family.

 6. There's nothing quite like the feeling of fresh air and wide open spaces.
-Get back to nature, let the kids run free, meet local wildlife and explore national parks and walking trails.
+Go into nature & let the kids run free, meet local wildlife and explore national parks and walking trails.
 Kaiserstuhl Conservation Park is a favourite for locals, with trails passing through a variety of landscapes and stunning panoramic views across the ranges and over the Barossa.
 Keep you eyes peeled for local wildlife like kangaroos, echidnas and possums.

 7. Because fresh is best!
 Meet local growers, makers and food artisans and taste the freshest produce at the Barossa Farmers Market or Mount Pleasant Farmers Market - Southern Barossa.